Jaroslav Beck: Oxford

 In 2012, he quit the University of West Bohemia and went to Oxford to study Audio Production at SAE Institute.
-In Oxford, he changed his DJ stage name to “Sqeepo” and he started leaning towards an electronic music style called “Dubstep”.
+In Oxford, he changed his DJ stage name to “Sqeepo” and he started leaning towards the electronic music style called “Dubstep”.
 During his studies at SAE, he spent most of the time in a studio composing music under his Sqeepo identity.
 He also composed music for a number one Slovak singer Kristína.

 He successfully graduated with honours from Oxford's SAE in 2014 obtaining a BSc.
 (Bachelor of Science) degree.

 Trailer music production

 In 2013, he worked visual effects artist Pavel Kacerle, creating sound effects and composing original music to Pavel's demo reel for Iron Man 3.
 The music he created for the demo reel earned him attention overseas.
 While still in Oxford, he got his first work offer to remix music to EA Games' Battlefield Hardline trailer in 2014.
 After that, more work offers followed and Jaroslav began to work on trailers for both movies and games full-time.
 He created music for trailers on Battlefield 4 Final Stand and Battlefield Hardline.

 Beck also started to work with Blizzard Entertainment as well.
 His first trailer with Blizzard Entertainment was Heroes of the Storm in 2015, followed by StarCraft II: Legacy of the Void, where Jaroslav remixed an original StarCraft music.
-In 2016 he won a G.A.N.G.
+In 2016, he won a G.A.N.G.
 Award for the Best Cinematic / Cutscene Audio as a part of the team that stood behind the StarCraft II: Legacy of the Void introduction trailer.
 He also cooperated with Joshua Crispin a.k.a.
 Generdyn on music which was used for both a Terminator Genisys TV spot in 2015 and a Star Wars Episode VII: The Force Awakens TV spot.
-In 2016 he collaborated on music composition for Blizzard's Overwatch short movies (Alive, Hero, Dragons).
+In 2016, he collaborated on music composition for Blizzard's Overwatch short movies (Alive, Hero, Dragons).
 Beck later worked with Cliff Bleszinski's company Boss Key Productions on trailers and soundtracks for a game called LawBreakers.